 Lectures will be held once a week for two hours except during the weeks when a seminar is scheduled to replace the second lecture hour.
 Regular and faithful attendance at lectures and seminars is mandatory.
 There will be weekly quizzes on the readings from the assigned biblical reading and the textbook.
 At least half of the questions will be from the assigned biblical reading.
 This is intended to encourage you to prioritize biblical over textbook reading, but obviously both are important.
-The quizzes will be done in class.
+The quizzes will be done during the class time.
 Some students may prefer to prepare reading notes on the on the textbook and on the assigned biblical readings.
 The weekly reading notes on the textbook should be no more than one page per chapter or no less than 1/2 page.
 The summary of the biblical readings should focus on major story line and themes.
-Again 1⁄2 to no more than one page per book.
+Again $\frac{1}{2}$ to no more than one page per book.
 Notes on seminar readings are not required.
 Only the top 7 quizzes or reading notes (out of 9) count towards your grade.

 All written assignments are due at beginning of the class hour.
-Early assignments will be accepted with pleasure; extensions will be granted if needed.
+Early assignments will be accepted with pleasure; extensions will be granted only if needed and arranged at least 48 hours prior to class.
 All written work submitted must be your own.
 Plagiarism is a serious offense.
 Plagiarism is using the ideas and writings of others and representing them as your own.
 Even if you do not copy another source word-for-word, but rather rephrase the source without attributing it to the original author by including a footnote, you are guilty of plagiarism.
 From http://ctlonline.net/webreadyplus/lesson9 plag.asp.
 The minimum penalty for a plagiarized paper is the grade of zero.